vzhong/wrangl/wrangl/examples/learn/atari_rl/README.md

 python train.py wandb.enable=true
 ```

-[Here is an example](https://wandb.ai/vzhong/wrangl-examples-xor_clf) of the Wandb run for this job.

 ## S3
 To log results into your custom S3 bucket, first create a JSON file (e.g. `mycredentials.json`) with your S3 credentials: